-Prevention is the key and carelessness kills: don’t mess with fire.
+Prevention is the key, and carelessness kills: don’t mess with fire.
 Plan prevention for your home and business - safety doesn’t happen by accident.
-Here’s some tips for fire safety:
+Here are some tips for fire safety:

 Plan and practice an escape route and be sure everyone in the building knows the drill.

 Know what to do when fire strikes.
 Get down low to the floor and crawl below the smoke, check doors for heat with the back of your hand before you open them.
-Have 2 ways to get out.
-If you plan on using a window make sure it opens and if needed you have a chain ladder to use when on the second floor.
+Have two ways to get out.
+If you plan on using a window, make sure it opens.
+If you are on the second floor or higher, make sure you have a chain ladder available for emergency use.